HewlettPackard/oneview-ansible-collection/README.md

 #### Parameters in roles

-The third way to pass in your HPE OneView credentials to your tasks is through explicit specification on the task.
+The another way is to pass in your HPE OneView credentials to your tasks is through explicit specification on the task.

 This option allows the parameters `hostname`, `username`, `password`, `api_version` and `image_streamer_hostname` to be passed directly inside your task.